Skip to content

 Facility hygiene

 Farmers follow a thorough system of cleaning and hygiene maintenance within their barns.
 For instance, barn floors, walls, ceilings and equipment must be frequently cleaned and free from accumulation of dust, water and spilled feed.
-Farmers must follow a thorough cleaning and disinfecting process before each new flock moves in to the barn.
+Farmers must follow a thorough cleaning and disinfecting process before each new flock moves into the barn.

 Pest control